WillBladon-Whittam/Kotlin-Project/README.md

 OR

-running python with the argument "-r" or "--reload-db" will reset the database
+running gradle with the argument "-r" or "--reload-db" will reset the database

 > .\gradlew run --args='-r'
 >